erikagonzalezs/whale/README.md

 # whale
+Android App that allows to see and share the real time location with other users registered in the app.
-for my intro to mobile computing class
+This is for my Introduction to Mobile Computing class